 General

-1. What is financial data science and risk management (FSRM)?
+1. What is financial statistics and risk management (FSRM)?

 2. Can I enroll in the program as a part-time student?